Offline Transfer

 With an offline transfer, the export and import sides of direct transfer will be separated into two sequential steps: export entities to files, then import those files into another instance.
 The user can manually move the files to an external object storage provider if the source is unable to upload them directly on export.
 Offline transfers won’t be able to benefit from the same efficiency as online migrations that concurrently import and export entities, but it will allow them to be possible.

-4. On the destination, the user triggers the new offline transfer via a new API endpoint.
-Users using object storage provide the API endpoint with object storage configuration and credentials.
+5. On the destination, the user begins an offline transfer import via an API endpoint by providing the accessible object storage configuration and credentials.
 They also provide a list of paths to entities on the source and a destination name and namespace, exactly the same as starting a direct transfer via the API.
-All entity relation files for the entities passed in the API params must exist in the provided object storage bucket and their full source paths must be mapped in the metadata file before the import begins.
-Not all entities in the bucket need to be imported, however.
-Users using disk storage will need an alternative method of making the export data available locally to each Sidekiq node (likely network storage) which is still to be determined and signal in the API call to refer to local disk for exported files.
+All entity relation files for the entities passed in the API parameters must exist in the provided object storage bucket, and their full source paths must be mapped in the metadata file before the import begins.
+However, not all entities in the bucket need to be imported.
+Users using disk storage will need an alternative method of making the export data available locally to each Sidekiq node (likely network storage), which is still to be determined in the API call to refer to local disk for exported files.

-Note: Details for how customers who cannot use external object storage providers has not been fully defined yet.
+Note: Details for how customers who cannot use external object storage providers have not been fully defined yet.
 Further design and limitations for those users will need to be detailed further.
+For the first iteration, the focus will be on implementing import into and out of an AWS S3-compatible object storage bucket.

 Current direct transfer process